muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Blood and bones splattered everywhere.

-A significant amount got splattered onto me but I was stunned, mentally and physically.
+A significant amount got splattered onto me but I was stunned, mentally, and physically.

 It was that moment, I realized...